janetchen1/Feeding-Back/README.md

 and cafe managers to get back to you.

 I am working with Harvard IT to integrate the site into their system, but as it ran out of my IDE, it is no longer accessible.
-I posted a video introduction at https://www.youtube.com/watch?v=isORmjnLIY0
+Video introduction at https://www.youtube.com/watch?v=isORmjnLIY0